GLOBAL MARKETS-Stocks rally stalls, eyes on Powell testimony for US rate clues

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Naomi Rovnick and Stella Qiu; Editing by Tom Hogue, Gerry Doyle, Emma Rumney and Sharon Singleton )
+(Reporting by Naomi Rovnick and Stella Qiu; Editing by Tom Hogue, Gerry Doyle and Emma Rumney)

 ((naomi.rovnick@thomsonreuters.com))